We went out into our garden to check our Vertical Garden on the hottest day of the year so far.

-Lesson 1: Each week that you add water and Tower Tonic to the water, clean the pump filter if the Tower Garden has been in production for several months.
+Lesson 1: Each week that you add water and Tower Tonic to the water, clean the pump filter if the vertical garden has been in production for several months.

 Lesson 2: Always have a spare pump available!
 Fortunately we had a spare.

-Lesson 3: If your plants are wilted and drooping, spray them with water, then cover the entire Tower Garden with a light weight garden cloth.
+Lesson 3: If your plants are wilted and drooping, spray them with water, then cover the entire vertical garden with a lightweight garden row cover cloth.
 Spray the cloth with water again and keep it wet.
 This acts like a swamp cooler to cool off the plants and get them re-hydrated.
-Remove the cloth when the Tower Garden has natural shade.
+Remove the cloth when the vertical garden has natural shade.
 We left the pump running continuously all through the night.
 By morning, it was amazing to see their near complete recovery.
 Trim off any leaves that did not recover.

-Lesson 4: When cleaning the Tower Garden that has mature plants, use dish basins filled with enough tonic water from the reservoir to keep the netty pots submerged.
+Lesson 4: When cleaning the vertical garden that has mature plants, use dish basins filled with enough tonic water from the reservoir to keep the netty pots submerged.
 Trim the roots of large plants back so the roots are just clearing the bottom of the tower section.

 Lesson 6: Do not reuse any of the old Tower Tonic water in the reservoir.
 Instead, pour the old water over any and all plants in your garden.
 They will love it.
 Fill the reservoir with new water and Tower Tonic.